colonial-heritage/integration/packages/iiif-change-processor/README.md

 # IIIF Change Processor

-CLI for processing changes from a remote service
+CLI for processing changes from a IIIF Change Discovery service

 ## Build